MrIckyThump/programming_python/README.md

 ## Supplemental textbooks ##

-These are completely optional, but might deepen your understanding of the material.
+These books will deepen your understanding of the material.

-... textbooks will follow.
+An introductory book to Python can be found in '[Think Python] (https://greenteapress.com/wp/think-python-2e/)' by Allen Downey.

+A good starting point for resources can be found [here](https://www.python.org/doc/).

 # Grading
 <a name="grading"/>